Cutting It Fine In Moscow

 It turns out she used to work at the European Parliament in Brussels so I had chosen a well travelled lady to ask for directions.
 I showed her my map and where I needed to get to.
 After a worrying pause that should have raised the alarm bells she called her husband and suggested that he pick us both up and run me to the hotel.
 Now given my predicament I gratefully accepted thinking this would prevent me from having to hurriedly negotiate and understand the Russian subway.

 We waited outside the train station in Moscow and with my blood pressure levels rising I nervously checked my watch every minute given that it was now just over three hours to kick off.
-After what seemed like an eternity Olga finally spotted and hailed down her husband whom I was rather expecting, given Olga’s previously high powered role, to pull up driving a blacked out Mercedes but no. Olga’s hubby rocked up in what can only be described as a poor man’s version of an East German Trabant – I suddenly questioned this offer to help but hey there was no turning back.
+After what seemed like an eternity Olga finally spotted and hailed down her husband whom I was rather expecting, given Olga’s previously high powered role in Europe, to pull up driving a blacked out Mercedes but no. Olga’s hubby rocked up in what can only be described as a poor man’s version of an East German Trabant – I suddenly questioned this offer to help but hey there was no turning back.

 The Mayhem of Marlboro's & Moscow